BBBase-EHeresy-PPPub/PPPub/docs/legendary_legions/host_of_the_witch_king.md

 ## ADDITIONAL RULES

-- A Host of the Witch-king force must always include The Witch-king of Angmar, who is always the army’s leader.
+- A Host of the Witch-king force must always include The Witch-king of Angmar, who is always the army's leader.
 - The Witch-king of Angmar counts as a Hero of Legend in this Legendary Legion.

 ## SPECIAL RULES